animint/animint2/readme_website.md

 ## Refreshing the GitHub Access Token

-If you're getting errors about GitHub access tokens or PATs, that means that they have either expired, changed, or been destroyed.
-Run
+If you're getting errors about GitHub access tokens or PATs, that means that they have either expired, changed, or been destroyed, run

 ``` r
 cd whatever/your/path/is/animint/animint2